react-native-camera/react-native-camera/README.md

 Values: `true` (default) or `false`

-This property allows you to specify whether a sound is played on capture
+This property allows you to specify whether a sound is played on capture.
+It is currently android only, pending [a reasonable mute implementation](http://stackoverflow.com/questions/4401232/avfoundation-how-to-turn-off-the-shutter-sound-when-capturestillimageasynchrono) in iOS.

 #### `iOS` `onBarCodeRead`